benjjensen/HarrisonRice/README.md

-# HarrisonRice Research
+HarrisonRice Research

-# Successfully committed from Nathan's computer

-Also Testing - Kalin
+This repository is for sharing files within the research team.